wml20/hai/README.md

 - In 2018, a complex process system was built to combine the three systems using a HIL simulator, where generation of thermal power and pumped-storage hydropower was simulated.
 This ensured that the variables were highly coupled and correlated for a richer dataset.
 In addition, an open platform communications united architecture (OPC-UA) gateway was installed to facilitate data collection from heterogeneous devices.

 - The first version of HAI dataset, HAI 1.0,  was made available on GitHub and Kaggle in February 2020.
-This dataset included ICS operational data from both normal and anomalous situations for 38 attacks.
+This dataset included ICS operational data from normal and anomalous situations for 38 attacks.
 Subsequently, a debugged version of HAI 1.0, namely HAI 20.07, was released for the HAICon 2020 competition in August 2020.

-- HAI 21.03 was released in 2021, and is based on a more tightly coupled HIL simulator to produce clearer attack effects with additional attacks.
-This provided more quantitative information and covers a variety of operational situations and better insights into the dynamic changes of the physical system.
+- HAI 21.03 was released in 2021, and was based on a more tightly coupled HIL simulator to produce clearer attack effects with additional attacks.
+This version provides more quantitative information and covers a variety of operational situations, and provides better insights into the dynamic changes of the physical system.

-- HAI 22.04 contains more sophisticated attacks that are much more difficult to detect than previous versions.
-Comparing only the baseline TaPRs of HAICon 2020 and 2021, the detection difficulty is approximately four times higher than HAI 21.04.
+- HAI 22.04 contained more sophisticated attacks that are significantly more difficult to detect than those in the previous versions.
+Comparing only the baseline TaPRs of HAICon 2020 and HAICon 2021, detection difficulty in HAI 22.04 is approximately four times higher than HAI 21.03.

 ## HAI Testbed
-The testbed consists of four different processes: boiler, turbine, water-treatement and HIL simulation:
+The testbed consists of four different processes: boiler process, turbine process, water treatement process and HIL simulation:

-- **Boiler Process (P1):** A water-to-water heat-trasfer process with low pressure and moderate temperature.
-It is controlled by Emerson's Ovation DCS.
+- **Boiler Process (P1):** This includes water-to-water heat trasfer at a low pressure and a moderate temperature.
+This process is controlled using Emerson Ovation DCS.
 - **Turbine Process (P2):** A rotor kit process that closely simulates the behavior of an actual rotating machine.
 It is controlled by GE's Mark VIe DCS.
-- **Water-treatment Process (P3):** A water-treatment process that includes the pumping of water to the upper reservoir and releasing it back into the lower reservoir.
+- **Water treatment Process (P3):** This process includes pumping water to the upper reservoir and releasing it back into the lower reservoir.
 It is controlled by Siemens's S7-300 PLC.

-- **HIL Simulation(P4):** Both of the boiler and turbine processes are interconnected to reamin sychronous with the rotating speed of the virtual steam-trubine power generation model.
+- **HIL Simulation(P4):** Both the boiler and turbine processes are interconnected to synchronize with the rotating speed of the virtual steam-turbine power generation model.
 The pump and value in the water-treatment process are controlled by the pumped-storage hydropower generation model.
-The dSPACE's SCALEXIO system is used for HIL simulations and is interconnected with the real-world processes through a Siemens S7-1500 PLC and ET200 remote IO devices for data-acquisition system based on OPC gateway.
+The dSPACE's SCALEXIO system is used for the HIL simulations and is interconnected with the real-world processes through a Siemens S7-1500 PLC and ET200 remote IO devices for data-acquisition system based on the OPC gateway.

 ## HAI Dataset